 Grace says that hitting snooze is okay because my body and brain desperately need rest.
 Grace gently reminds me to be thankful that I have dishes to wash.
 Grace says that even in my impatience with the kids, His peace is flowing to me.
 Grace tells me to trust when I want to tackle.
 Grace says that He rescues the bad days and makes them good; that my mess is His beautiful masterpiece.
 Can I get an “Amen?”

-This article originally appeared JillEMcCormick.com.
+This article originally appeared JillEMcCormick.com, published with permission.